 This normal discharge dries off or evaporates on the underwear and leaves behind a white or yellowish stain on the underwear.
 This discharge is odorless and brings no itching, burning or any uncomfortable sensation.
 If such discharge causes pain or burning sensation, it is time to visit your gynecologist.

 What does my body have to say with White or Yellow Vaginal Discharge?

 Normally, vaginal discharge consists of water, mucus, and cells that are normally present in the body.
 The presence of this discharge is as normal as saliva in a person’s mouth.
 But if the discharge is in excess or accompanied by painful symptoms or is of abnormal color, it should not be considered normal and avoided.
 Abnormal changes in the color, amount or smell of the vaginal discharge should be discussed with a gynecologist.
-Below are mentioned different types of vaginal discharges with their causes:
+Different types of vaginal discharges with their causes are:

 Clear, transparent vaginal discharge is usually normal.
 This discharge gives no pain or uncomfortable sensation to the female.
 No need to worry if you see a small amount of clear white discharge on your underwear.
 This can happen normally between the period cycle of a woman.
 But if the discharge amount increases or is painful or itchy for you, consult an expert.

 Milky White Vaginal Discharge